Red Lentil Dal

 PIN Red Lentil Dal to try it later.

-I made this recipe a couple of times to get a version of dal I was really happy with, and the one I’m sharing here uses a few tablespoons of diced fresh ginger that adds so much flavor to the red lentils.
+I made this recipe a couple of times to get a version dal made from red lentils I was really happy with, and the recipe I’m sharing here uses a few tablespoons of diced fresh ginger that adds so much flavor to the red lentils.
 This recipe produces slightly-spicy red lentil dal that’s fragrant and delicious.
 I ate this with low-carb flour tortillas, but any kind of Indian bread or even pita bread would be good.

 What ingredients do you need?